cvravi9/Benchmarking_SVCs/README.md

 Therefore using bgzip, the format is changed from "vcf" to "vcf.gz".
 The command used is **"bgzip -c file.vcf > file.vcf.gz"** and the outcome is then used with bcftools for the comparision.
 The command for the bcftools is **"bcftools stats file1 file2 > output.txt"** and the outcome is a text file explaning the differences betweeen two vcf files in statistical data.

 ## Plotting Comparision of VCF files
-With the text output, the next goal would be to plot the data and for this plot-vcfstats is helpful.
+With the textual output, the next goal would be to plot the data and for this "plot-vcfstats" is helpful.
 The command is **"plot-vcfstats -p venn output.txt"**.
-Install matplotlib, plot-vcfstats -p venn/ output.txt
+However, plotting would need installation of "matplotlib" using **"pip3 install matplotlib"** and "pdflatex".